The Oregon CPS Project at OHSU

 Children do well if they can.

 Since 2005, Dr. Ablon and a dedicated group of Oregon clinicians and administrators have engaged over 35 organizations around the state, while training hundreds of professionals and care providers in the model.
 The CPS model is now a recognized, evidenced-based practice in Oregon The approach has seen growth in most systems of care, including outpatient mental health, hospitals, residential programs, educational settings, family advocacy programs, foster care providers, and juvenile justice programs.
 Participating systems/organizations have shown significant decreases in seclusions and restraints, decline in recidivism rates, improved satisfaction measures from caregivers and clients, and improved employee retention and job satisfaction.
 These improvements are experienced subjectively as a relief of suffering and increase in sense of hope while offering measurable reductions in the cost of health care.
 These reductions are realized by reductions in staff injuries and worker's compensation claims and the likely improved potential of participating as a successful and productive person over a lifespan.

-Oregon Health and Science University (OHSU), Portland, OR
+Oregon Health & Science University (OHSU), Portland, OR

 Department of Psychiatry—Division of Child and Adolescent Psychiatry